zenml-io/zenml/examples/hyperparameter_tuning/README.md

 # Hyperparameter Tuning Pipeline

-This example demonstrates hyperparameter tuning pipeline using a "dynamic" pipeline concept.
-Dynamic pipelines do not necessarily have a fixed number of steps, allowing the user to define pipelines with a configurable amount of branches splits.
-Hyperparameter tuning pipelines should be applicable for a configurable amount of hyperparameter comparisons, otherwise, we would have to create a dedicated pipeline template for each number of comparisons.
+This example demonstrates the concept of a dynamic pipeline in ZenML.
+Dynamic pipelines do not necessarily have a fixed number of steps, but allow the user to define pipelines with a configurable amount of steps with splitting branches.
+The example shown here illustrates one such application of a dynamic pipeline, namely creating a pipeline that performs a grid search hyperparameter tuning all within one pipeline and on the orchestrator level.

+Note, that this is not always the ideal way to perform hyperparameter tuning, however, it does illustrate one of the potential use-cases of using dynamic pipelines.

 ## Dynamic Pipelines